SpinalHDL/SpinalDoc/spinal/core_components.md

 `ClockDomain(clock : Bool[,reset : Bool[,enable : Bool]]])`

 This definition takes three parameters:

 1. The clock signal that defines the domain
-1. An optional `reset`signal @TODO what will happen to register when no reset is given ?
+1. An optional `reset`signal.
+If a register which need a reset and his clock domain didn't provide one, an error message happen
-1. An optional `enable` signal @TODO the purpose of this signal is to latch the clock ?
+1. An optional `enable` signal.
+The goal of this signal is to disable the clock on the whole clock domain without having to  manually implement that on each synchronous element.

 An applied example to define a specific clock domain within the design is as follows: